 All property, plant and equipment is initially recorded at historical cost.
-Land and buildings, are shown at fair value based on periodic valuations by external independent valuers, less subsequent depreciation for buildings.
+Land and buildings, are shown at fair value based on periodic valuations by qualified valuers, less subsequent depreciation for buildings.
 Valuations are carried out on a regular basis such that the carrying amount of property does not differ materially from that which would be determined using fair values at the end of the reporting period.
 Any accumulated depreciation at the date of revaluation is eliminated against the gross carrying amount of the asset, and the net amount is restated to the revalued amount of the asset.
 All other property, plant and equipment is stated at historical cost less depreciation and impairment losses.
 Historical cost includes expenditure that is directly attributable to the acquisition of items.
 Borrowing costs which are incurred for the purpose of acquiring or constructing a qualifying asset are capitalised as part of its cost.
-Borrowing costs is ceased once the asset is substantially complete, and is suspended if the development of the asset is suspended.
+Borrowing costs are capitalised while acquisition or construction is actively underway.
+Capitalisation of borrowing costs is ceased once the asset is substantially complete, and is suspended if the development of the asset is suspended.

-Land is shown at market value, based on valuations by external independent valuers.
+Land is shown at market value, based on valuations by qualified valuers.
 Valuations are carried out periodically when the directors consider it appropriate to do so such that the carrying amount of land does not differ materially from that which would be determined using fair values at the statement of financial position date.
 Office, hotel and ancillary operational buildings, mechanical and electrical equipment, furniture, fixtures and operational equipment are stated at historical cost less depreciation.
 Assets in course of construction are not depreciated.